drawing

 • mapping.rules (mapping)

-• methylator.rules (statistical analysis)
+• exploration.rules (statistical analysis)

 The SLURM outputs of those different steps are stored in the logs folder and named as the date plus the corresponding snakefile: for instance 20230615T1540_trim.txt or 20230615T1540_mapping.txt.